ajayaldo/cognito-passport-oauth2/README.md

         passReqToCallback: true
     };

-    const customOptions = { identity_provider: 'your idp name' };
+    //Indicates the provider that the end user should authenticate with.
+You can provide other custom auth params here const customOptions = { identity_provider: 'your idp name' };

      async function verify(req, accessToken, refreshToken, profile, done) {